-The main potential impacts for this EPL that was identified are the potential impacts associated with the generation of noise, increased movement of vehicles and people, effects on biodiversity, water resources and heritage sites.
-The area within and surrounding the EPL represents an area which has moderate species diversity and an overall high biodiversity endemism, with various species that play an essential role within the local ecosystems.
+The main potential impacts for this EPL that was identified are the potential impacts associated with the generation of noise, air pollution (i.e., dust generation), increased movement of vehicles and people, effects on biodiversity, water resources and heritage sites.
+The area within and surrounding the EPL represents an area that has moderate species diversity and overall high biodiversity endemism, with various protected and flagship species that play an essential role within the local ecosystems.
 This area is home to critically endangered black rhinos which freely roam the area within and surrounding the EPL.
 Furthermore, desert-adapted elephants and lions are also found in these areas, and both have continuous declining populations.
 These species contribute to the revenue generated by the tourism industry and are a unique and iconic part of Namibia's biodiversity.

-The EPL overlaps three communal conservancies, namely namely Sorris-Sorris, Doro !nawas and Doro !nawas/Uibasen Twyfelfontein JMA.
+The EPL overlaps two communal conservancies, Tsiseb and Doro!
+Nawas.
 A communal conservancy represents a conservation area that is managed by a local community that aims to manage the natural resources within their conservancy in a sustainable way to generate returns and other benefits.
 Community members are mainly employed by lodges, camps, farms, or the local's farm with livestock in the area.
 Tourism and consumptive wildlife use are the main benefit contributor to these local communities, in addition, income generated from plant products and local crafts.